p-argento/uni/ALGO/Data Structures in Python.md

 ## Text of strings
 Create a text of strings.
 Be aware of the difference in terms of efficiency between two methods.
-First, the append way is quadratic because it
+First, the append way is quadratic.
-Second, the join way is linear because first sele
+Second, the join way is linear.

 ```python
 text = "\n".join(strings)
 ```